Request Demo

 Above the model layer.
 Beside the GRC platform.

-IRG doesn’t replace your governance platform or your model provider.
-It operates between them — orchestrating model calls within governed reasoning topologies, producing the traces and scores that make compliance documentation meaningful.
+IRG does not replace your governance platform or your model provider.
+It connects them.
+Model calls are orchestrated within a structured reasoning process, and every step produces the traces and scores that turn compliance documentation into something auditors can actually use.

 OneTrust · ServiceNow · IBM OpenPages feed from IRG traces